 Our partnership "European Democracy Network" currently supports, empowers and networks activists who stand against the erosion of democracy, the rise of nationalism and white supremacy, as well as the shrinking of civic spaces where civil society is under pressure.
 The selected activists are from Czech Republic, Denmark, France, Germany, Hungary, Poland, Slovakia, Syria, Ukraine and Turkey.

-I was born in Syria, studied a Bachelor of electrical engineering, and worked as a self employed engineer in Syria.
-As the uprising took place in Syria on March 2011, an uprising against a brutal dictatorship for the sake of freedom, democracy and human rights for all citizens, I was active in it from the very start.
-Taking part in and organizing peaceful demonstrations, set-ins, flyer distribution, paintings on the walls, documenting with photos and videos, sharing information and communicating with fellow revolutionary Syrians all over the country.
-As one of the Syrian community in Berlin, I continue the work on the goals and the methods of the uprising we started in Syria.
-We, as a community here, try to analyse, criticize and discover what went wrong in our uprising and how the regime managed to bend its course to go into a civil war.
-Then what can we do for our homeland and the goals of our uprising.
-Furthermore, we work on helping the integration of the newcomers (not only Syrians) and motivating them to engage in the political and social life in Germany.
+As a member of the Syrian community in Berlin, he now continues to work on the goals and the methods of the uprising they started in Syria.
+Together with his community, he tries to analyse, criticize and discover what went wrong in their uprising and how the regime managed to change the course of actions, what resulted in the break out of a civil war.
+Their concern is also what can they do for their homeland and maintain the goals of the uprising.
+Furthermore, they work on helping the integration of the newcomers (not only Syrians) and motivating them to engage in the political and social life in Germany.

-I also work voluntarily in the NGO Start with a Friend e.V. in Berlin.
-A non-profit organization that promotes participation of refugees and newcomers in Germany.
-We bring these together with locals in a 1:1 relationship to cope with the new challenges we all are facing in Germany.
-We believe that integration can only work if people get a chance to play an active role in society.
-We promote encounters that are personal and uncomplicated, as well as long-term connections as equals.
-For that sake we organise events and activities in which we support the endeavor of our community to play an effective role.
-I also participate in politically and socially oriented workshops, panels and purposeful initiatives.
+Aktham is also volunteering in an NGO Start with a Friend e.V. in Berlin - a non-profit organization bringing refugees together with locals in a 1:1 relationship, to cope with new challenges they are all facing now in Germany.
+The NGO promotes encounters that are direct and personal, as well as supports in developing long-term relationships as equals.
+For this purpose they organise events and activities in which they encourage the endeavor of the community to play an active and effective role.

-I am a member of the Kandel gegen Rechts (KgR) group.
-Together with other activists, I coordinate protests and rallies.
-We are people from various backgrounds who came together to oppose the right-wing populism in our town Kandel.
-After the murder at the end of December 2017 of a German girl by her Afghan boyfriend, fascists and Nazis and so-called "concerned" citizens have chosen our place as a deployment area to protest against refugees, asylum seekers and people that think differently.
-We and our allies stand every first Saturday of the month on the streets to fight against racism and fascism.
-We also fight for humanity, tolerance and for a united Europe because there are more and more right-wing populists and right-wing parties in Europe that increasingly threaten our freedoms.
-I work as a forwarding merchant and work in an international forwarding agency.
+Alper is a member of the Kandel gegen Rechts (KgR) group.
+Together with other activists, he coordinates protests and rallies to oppose the right-wing populism in their town of Kandel.
+The group brings together people from various backgrounds who came together to oppose the right-wing populism in their town Kandel.
+After the murder at the end of December 2017 of a German girl by her Afghan boyfriend, fascists and Nazis and the so-called "worried" citizens have chosen the town as a deployment area to protest against refugees, asylum seekers and people that think differently.
+Kandel gegen Rechts and their allies stand every first Saturday of the month on the streets to fight against racism and fascism.
+At the same time, Alper works as a forwarding merchant in an international forwarding agency.

-I have connections to two activist groups.
-One is a local citizen activist group in Budapest that is founded by people of the 8th district of the Hungarian capital.
-They are called C8 which is a democratic community that serves the cooperation of active citizens of the neighborhood.
-The other one is an initiative called Beteg voltam, és meglátogattatok (“I was sick, and you visited me”) that I founded together with other civil activists.
-We are average people who are willing to work for a more humane Hungary.
+János is active in C8 - a democratic community that supports the collaboration of active citizens in the 8th district of the Hungarian capital.
+Together with other activists, János founded also another civic initiative called Beteg voltam, és meglátogattatok (I was sick, and you visited me).
+The group is willing to work for a more humane society that believes in the gestures of compassion, help and solidarity.
 The majority of Hungarians these days considers the state of health care as the biggest problem of the country.
-We would like to work for the improvement of health care and encourage those whose duty it is to do so as well.
-This initiative is a platform for some other groups as well but the main activities are carried out by some civil people called Segítség Közvetítők (Help Mediators) who make direct actions that can make a change on a local level and inspire others to do similar activities in their own environment.
-We show what we civilians and patriots can do, thereby showing what the state should do.
-We can all help – this is what we are trying to show, and what we try to encourage others to do.
-We believe in the gestures of compassion, help, and solidarity.
-We are looking for people who believe: good examples do not only make more followers but also make a change if we stand up as a conscious community.
+The initiative works for the improvement of health care system and encourages those who are responsible for the health care institutions to do so as well.
+The main activities are carried out by civil people called Segítség Közvetítők (Help Mediators) who make direct actions that can make a change on a local level and inspire others to do similar activities in their own environment.
+They show what civilians can do, thereby showing what the state should do.
+The group is looking for people who share the same belief: good examples do not only make more followers, but also make a change, if we stand up together as a conscious community.

-I am 28 years old, activist and chair of the board at the solidarity organisation Global Aktion.
-I have a diverse activist experience, currently involved in struggles related to Climate Justice, natural resources and political ecology in general, particularily concerning the mobilization of small scale food producers and the political economy of food systems.
-I have done political campaigning and advocacy work with the global peasant movement La Via Campesina and the World Forum of Fisher Peoples, around topics of Food Sovereingty and tenure rights.
-I try to engage in alliances and networks nationally and internationally, looking to create convergence of struggles between different groups and social movements.
-Currently I am active in the effort to link small-scale peasants and food producers with environmentalist CSOs and activists working with Climate Justice in Denmark.
+Jonathan is a chair of the board at the solidarity organisation Global Aktion and he is currently involved in struggles related to Climate Justice, natural resources and political ecology.
+He is particularly interested in the political economy of food systems and the mobilization of small-scale food producers.
+Jonathan engages in alliances and networks nationally and internationally, looking to create convergence of struggles between different groups and social movements.
+He was involved in political campaigning and advocacy work with the global peasant movement La Via Campesina and the World Forum of Fisher Peoples, around topics of Food Sovereignty and tenure rights.
+Currently he is active in the effort to link small-scale peasants and food producers with environmentalist CSOs and activists working with Climate Justice in Denmark.

-Former history teacher in the suburbs of Paris, I have spent 10 years of my life in the non profit sector in France and in Europe working towards better understanding and inclusive societies.
-Speaker, organizer, former director of the youth led organisation Coexister in France, I am currently working for the Foundation for Ethnic Understanding and the German Marshall Fund on a Transatlantic tour to meet, interview and promote the initiatives of activists, community and religious leaders working for pluralistic societies.
-My campaign Faces of Pluralism will be launched in June 2019.
-In parrallel of my activism, I am writing colums on topics connected to race, religion and identity and am starting a PHd on sociology of religion in the university of strasbourg.
+Samia is a speaker, organizer, former director of the youth led organisation Coexister in France.
+She is currently working for the Foundation for Ethnic Understanding and the German Marshall Fund on a Transatlantic Tour to meet, interview and promote the initiatives of activists, community and religious leaders working for pluralistic societies.
+As a former history teacher in the suburbs of Paris, Samia has spent 10 years of her life in the non profit sector in France and in Europe working on developing better intercultural understanding and inclusive societies.
+Her campaign Faces of Pluralism was launched in June 2019.
+In parrallel of her activism, Samia is writing colums on topics connected to race, religion and identity and she has started a PhD research on sociology of religion at the University of Strasbourg.